Mayor Walter Streelasky

 Todd is currently employed with Mosaic Potash working on a cutting edge automation team as a planner/coordinator; he is also currently working towards a Certificate in Mining Studies from the University of British Columbia.

-Previous to working for Mosaic, Todd was employed with the City of Melville for 10 years in various positions, including, Special Constable, Recreation Department and Public Works.
+Previous to working for Mosaic, Todd was employed with the City of Melville for 10 years in various positions, including Special Constable and Recreation Department and Public Works.
 Prior to that, he was employed at the Melville Bowl Arena, where he still has many fond memories.

 In his spare time you will find Todd on his mountain bike, attending local sporting events, and spending time with his family.